-The authors wish to thank Adrian Farrel for his review as Routing Area Director, Adrian's detailed comments were of great help for improving the quality of this document.
-The authors would also like to thank Loa Andersson for his continued support and guidance.
+The authors wish to thank Adrian Farrel for his review as Routing Area Director, Adrian's detailed comments were of great help for improving the quality of this document, and thank Loa Andersson and Adrian Farrel for their continued support and guidance.
+The authors would also like to thank Weiqiang Cheng for his helpful input on LTE Mobile backhaul based on his knowledge and experience in real world deployment, thank Stewart for his text contribution on timing, thank Andrew Malis for his support and use case discussion, thank Pablo Frank, Lucy Yong, Huub van Helvoort, Tom Petch, and Curtis Villamizar for their comments and suggestions.